 “Unexpected Unique Consequence” the Headwaters has become a significant archaeological resource.
-Between Phases I and II, beginning in 2018, an active archaeological dig will be taking place on site to further explore the connection between the Comal Springs and the pre-archaic people who populated this region.
+From October 2018 – March 2019, an archaeological excavation took place on site to further explore the connection between the Comal Springs and the pre-archaic people who populated this region.

 Public amenities will include a central courtyard, event lawn, display gardens, walking trails, outdoor classrooms, natural springs overlooks, wastewater treatment wetlands, composting facilities, and more.

 Demonstration areas for commercial and residential conservation techniques and technologies, including HVAC and lighting technology; irrigation systems; plant selection; and use of natural ventilation and daylight